 I wouldn’t have gotten through my first year without finding other people working towards the same goal.
 It gave me a place to talk about my budding business without getting strange looks from people.
 Or the, “Well, that sounds nice,” comments of dismissal.

-My mastermind and the community in Blogger U keep me sane.
+My mastermind and the community in Online Impact keep me sane.
 They don’t tell me to just quit when things are hard.
 We fight forward together.

 If your spouse, friends, or family aren’t supportive of your business idea – or they try to be supportive without the ability to understand what you’re really doing – reach out to others in your field.
 Join free Facebook groups, find an accountability buddy, or join a paid community.

 This road is easier, and way more fun, with friends.

 Everything you need to choose and start a profitable business from your couch.